Fidelity National Information Services Inc. (FIS) Shares Down Despite Recent Market Volatility

 Credit Suisse gave a rating of “Neutral” to FIS, setting the target price at $75 in the report published on February 14th of the current year.

-During the last 5 trading sessions, FIS rose by +3.47%, which changed the moving average for the period of 200-days by -50.06% in comparison to the 20-day moving average, which settled at $60.01.
-In addition, Fidelity National Information Services Inc. saw -24.02% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FIS fell by -4.18%, which changed the moving average for the period of 200-days by -52.55% in comparison to the 20-day moving average, which settled at $57.71.
+In addition, Fidelity National Information Services Inc. saw -26.35% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading